StanGirard/Block-Part/README.md

 At first, we should use lambda functions and when we achieve a critical mass we should move to EC2.
 Lambda functions will allow us to easily create a model that responds to our needs without having to worry about scaling.

+#### KYC

+Assuming that the project is only for the French population.
+FranceConnect should answer all of our needs.
+It provides us an API to easily authenticate & verify the identity of a user.
+It doesn't require any passport validation or other.
+The user just uses an account he already has that is validated to connect to our service.
+It could reduce the time for signup significantly.